Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: The set-up

 \subsection{Inflaton dynamics during reheating}

 At the end of inflation, oscillation of the inflaton occurs at the bottom of a potential $V(\phi)$ of the form

-where $\lambda$ is a dimensionless coupling and $\Lambda$ is the scale of inflation.
+where $\lambda$ is a dimensionless coupling, $\Lambda$ is the scale of inflation and $\phi$ is the inflaton field.
 The nature of the inflaton potential during reheating, as it is understandable, is decided by $n>0$.
 Such a potential naturally arise in a number of inflationary scenarios, for example, the $\alpha$-attractor T- or E-models~\cite{Kallosh:2013hoa, Kallosh:2013yoa, Kallosh:2013maa}, or the Starobinsky model~\cite{Starobinsky:1980te, Starobinsky:1981vz, Starobinsky:1983zz, Kofman:1985aw}.
 Now, given a particular inflationary model, for example, in $\alpha$-attractor T-model~\cite{Kallosh:2013hoa, Kallosh:2013yoa}

 where $M_P$ is the reduced Planck mass.
 The overall scale of the potential parameterized by the coupling $\lambda\simeq 18\pi^2 A_S/\left(6^{n/2}\,N_\star^2\right)$ is determined from the amplitude of the CMB power spectrum $\ln(10^{10}A_S)=3.044$~\cite{Planck:2018jri} and the number of e-folds measured from the end of inflation to the time when the pivot scale $k_*=0.05~{\rm Mpc}^{-1}$ exits the horizon $N_\star=55$.
 The equation of motion for the oscillating inflaton field reads~\cite{Turner:1983he}